Introduction

 - Conducting in-depth research on the company’s mission and values

 To mitigate nervousness, candidates can adopt strategies like practice sessions or visualization techniques, which have proven effective in fostering confident presentations.
-These methods are particularly beneficial given the evolving nature of interviews, as 86% of organizations now utilize new virtual technologies for assessments, according to Gartner.
+These methods are particularly beneficial given the evolving nature of interviews, as 86% of organizations now utilize for assessments, according to Gartner.
 By understanding these dynamics and preparing accordingly, applicants can significantly improve their performance in final assessments, ultimately increasing their chances of securing the desired position.

 Negative Feedback from Previous Interviews